epics-base/ci-scripts/README.md

 `SETUP_PATH` is searched for the include.

 Any `VAR=value` setting of a variable is only executed if `VAR` is unset or empty.
-That way any settings can be overridden by settings in `.travis.yml`.
+That way any settings can be overridden by settings in the main configuration (e.g., `.travis.yml`).

 Empty lines or lines starting with `#` are ignored.